jamesgayht/elonNFT/README.md

 - once done head over to this link https://chainlist.org/chain/80001
 - connect your metamask wallet and add the test MATIC $$ to your wallet from https://mumbaifaucet.com/

-## 8. get your private metamask key and
+## 8. get your private metamask key and Alchemy API & APP HTTP URL to be set up in dotenv
+- npm install dotenv --save --force
+- touch .env
+API_URL_KEY="YOUR_ALCHEMY_APP_HTTP_URL"
+PRIVATE_KEY="YOUR_METAMASK_PRIVATE_KEY"
+API_KEY="YOUR_ALCHEMY_APP_KEY"

+## 9. install ethers.js library for us to interact with the ethereum network
+- npm install --save-dev @nomiclabs/hardhat-ethers ethers --force